mspnp/aks-baseline/10-validation.md

 ## Azure Monitor Dashboard

 Thanks to Azure Monitor for Containers, and several metrics exposed in this Multi Cluster solution by the rest of the involved Azure resources, you could deeply observe your infrastructure.
 Therefore, the recommendation is to create an easy to access Dashboard on top of the underlaying data.
-This should enable an organization SRE team to take a quick glance to make sure everything is healthy, and if you find something is degraded, you can quicly navigate to inspect as well as get more insights from the resources.
+This should enable an organization's SRE team to take a quick glance to make sure everything is healthy, and if you find something is degraded, you can quickly navigate to inspect as well as get more insights from the resources.
 The idea to create a clean, organized and accessible view of your infrastructure as shown below.

-:warning: The following Dashboard is intentionally not shipped as part of this reference implementation but we encourage you to create your own as you see fit.
+The following dashboard is not shipped as part of this reference implementation but we encourage you to create your own as you see fit, based on the metrics that matter to your system.

 ### First incident 4:44PM UTC time, `East US 2` is in trouble

-Traffic is being handled by `East US 2` as this closest region to the client sending http requests.
+Traffic is being handled by `East US 2` as this closest region to the client sending HTTP requests.
 As detailed above, Azure Front Door routes all the traffic to the fastest backend measured by their latency.
 It is around 4:44PM when the region outage is about to happen.
-Please take a look at how the `East US 2` Azure Application Gateway healthyness drops to `27%` as well as its compute units really close to `0`.
+Please take a look at how the `East US 2` Azure Application Gateway healthiness drops to `27%` as well as its compute units really close to `0`.
 It is about to go for a complete shutdown.
-The worst case scenario just ocurred, so it is time for `Central US` to come into rescue, it is expected to lose just a few packages before it starts responding.
+The worst case scenario just occurred, so it is time for `Central US` to come into rescue.
+It is expected to lose just a few packets before it starts responding.
 This was a transparent experience for your clients, and the traffic keeps flowing without inconveniences.

 > :warning: Depending on your actual location traffic might flow different for you.
-But having two incidents ensure you test at least one failover.
+But having two simulated incidents ensures that you experience at least one failover.

 ![Azure Monitor Dashboard that helps to observe the `East US 2` region outage simulation and how the traffic flowed from `East US 2` to `Central US`](images/azure-monitor-dashboard-1st-failover.png)